kermitt2/entity-fishing/doc/train.rst

 It is possible to train the entity-fishing models with several well-known available datasets.
 For convenience, the datasets indicated here :doc:`evaluation` are present in the *entity-fishing* distribution.

-Use the following maven command with a dataset and a language identifier for running a training with this dataset:
+Use the following command with a dataset name and a language identifier for running a training with this dataset:
 ::
-	$ mvn compile exec:java -Dexec.mainClass=com.scienceminer.nerd.training.CorpusTrainer -Dexec.args="aquaint en"
+	$ ./gradlew train_corpus -Pcorpus=aquaint -Plang=en

 For instance for training with the train subset of the AIDA-CONLL, use:
 ::
-	$ mvn compile exec:java -Dexec.mainClass=com.scienceminer.nerd.training.CorpusTrainer -Dexec.args="aida-train en"
+	$ ./gradlew train_corpus -Pcorpus=aida-train -Plang=en

 *entity-fishing* also included the possibility to generate additional pre-annotated corpus, for instance to be further corrected manually.
 See :doc:`evaluation` for the explanations.

+The evaluation with annotated corpus is also described in the page :doc:`evaluation`.

 Creating entity embeddings
 **************************